pygame-guide-for-sneks/pygame-guide-for-sneks.github.io/documentation/contributing.md

 ### Guide to Getting Started With Contributing:

 Due to the custom theme provided by GitHub Pages, you're going to need to install [Ruby](https://rubyinstaller.org/downloads/) and then [Jekyll](https://jekyllrb.com/docs/installation/) to get started.
-Take note of the version of Ruby that you've installed.
+- Take note of the version of Ruby that you've installed.
-If you already have Ruby installed and need to know what version, in your terminal just use `ruby -v`.
+- If you already have Ruby installed and need to know what version, use `ruby -v` in your terminal of choice.

 After you have Jekyll installed, you need to create your fork of the repo and a clone of your fork.
 First thing you should do is fork this repository by clicking the `Fork` button in the top right of the screen (at least on desktop) and it should create a forked repository in your personal repositories.